CAFxX/async/README.md

-This will concurrently execute all functions required to satisfy the request, and none of the functions that are not required, while maximizing readability and separation of concerns: the resulting code is linear as all synchronization happens behind the scenes.
+This will concurrently execute all functions required to satisfy the request, and none of the functions that are not required, while maximizing readability and separation of concerns: the resulting code is linear as all synchronization happens behind the scenes, regardless of how complex the logic to be implemented id.

-Specifically:
+Specifically, in the case above:

 - if we have both needX and needY true, all futures defiend above are started and execute concurrently